Five more die after contracting coronavirus in Suffolk and north Essex

 “Our thoughts and condolences remain with the patients’ families and loved ones at this difficult time.”

-There has also been two deaths at Clacton Hospital, three deaths at Beccles Hospital, one death at Aldeburgh Hospital and one death at the region’s mental health trust, the Norfolk and Suffolk NHS Foundation Trust.
+There has also been one death at Clacton Hospital, two deaths at Beccles Hospital, one death at Aldeburgh Hospital and one death at the region’s mental health trust, the Norfolk and Suffolk NHS Foundation Trust.

 Despite these figures, it is widely understood that the death toll from coronavirus across the UK is likely to be higher.